 The ophthalmology service at the old Hospital de la Santa Creu is inaugurated.

 He is appointed the first Professor of Ophthalmology in Spain.

 Ignacio Barraquer Barraquer

 He receives his PhD in Medicine, gaining the highest marks.

-He revolutionises the world of ophthalmology with the invention of the erysiphake, a vacuum-producing device generating an adjustable vacuum to facilitate the extraction of the crystalline lens.
+He revolutionises the world of ophthalmology with the invention of the erysiphake, an adjustable vacuum-producing device to facilitate the extraction of the crystalline lens.
 He introduces the procedure known as phacoerisis (from the Greek, phakós = lens, and erysis = to remove).